Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 Here is a pivotal scene: Mr. Hyde discovers the brutalized, but still alive, body of Mina Murray.
 The monster is a man after all.

 Looking at this panel you know it's going to be bad for the Invisible Man.
 Remember Hyde can see him.
 Personally, I'm looking forward to it.
 As a consideration for the traumatic event, Mycroft Holmes sends both Mina and Quatermain on a side mission away from the immediate danger.
-End of issue.

-The start of the fourth issue shows the tripod attacking a passenger train.
+We are shown the tripod attacking a passenger train.

-We are shown how brutal it really is.
 Before the attack, a boy, Jimmy Grey, and his family.

 After the attack . . .